pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

     </div>
     <div class='col-12'>
       <p class='small text-justify mx-5 mt-3'>
-        Figure 2: Comparison of the effects of a 30 day long quarantine starting on day 0, and having no quarantine at all.
+        Figure 2: Comparison of the effects of a 30-day long quarantine starting on day 0, and having no quarantine at all.
         The number of fatalities after 18 months is almost identical.
       </p>
     </div>